Why stacking 7 tools costs more than an integrated solution

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 And these figures are conservative.
-Many agencies discover, by honestly doing the exercise, that their stack costs them even more.
+Many agencies discover, when they do the exercise honestly, that their stack costs them even more.

-Before Furious, we had several tools managed by department, but it was complex to manage.
-With Furious, we standardized everything with a dedicated tool for agencies.
-This has truly been a game changer for internal communication and team productivity.
+Before Furious, we had several tools managed by division, but they were complex to manage.
+With Furious, we standardized everything with a dedicated tool for the agencies.
+It’s really been a game changer for internal communication and team productivity.

 Harold Gardas, CEO Köm Média

-Faced with this reality, more and more agencies are choosing consolidation.
-And feedback shows that it’s not just a matter of costs, but of overall performance.
+Faced with this reality, more and more agencies are opting for consolidation.
+And feedback shows that it’s not just a question of costs, but of overall performance.

 Immediate benefits

-From the first month of migrating to an integrated solution, the gains are tangible:
+From the very first month of migration to an integrated solution, the benefits are tangible:

 One subscription instead of 7